 Learn the Alphabet

-Before attempting to drive anywhere except Moscow and St. Petersburg in Russia (and I’ve covered above why you should really consider not doing that anyway), its highly recommended learning and understanding the Cyrillic alphabet, as well as learning at least a few key Russian phrases.
-Once you get out of the big cities, you are highly unlikely to see any signs in English, and of course the further you get away from the big cities the fewer people will speak English as well.
+Before attempting to drive anywhere except Moscow and St. Petersburg, its highly recommended learning and understanding the Cyrillic alphabet, as well as learning at least a few key Russian phrases.
+Once you get out of the big cities, you are highly unlikely to see any signs in English, and of course, the further you get away from the big cities, the fewer people will speak English as well.